pglombardo/PasswordPusher/README.md

 ![Password Pusher Front Page](https://s3-eu-west-1.amazonaws.com/pwpush/Password+Pusher+Front+Page.png)

-PasswordPusher is a Ruby on Rails application to communicate passwords over the web.
+PasswordPusher is an opensource Ruby on Rails application to communicate passwords over the web.
 Links to passwords expire after a certain number of views and/or time has passed.
-Hosted at [pwpush.com](https://pwpush.com) (but you can also [easily run your own instance](#quick-start---heroku)).
+Hosted at [pwpush.com](https://pwpush.com) but you can also easily run your own instance internally or on Heroku with just a few steps.

 I previously posted this project on [Reddit](http://www.reddit.com/r/sysadmin/comments/pfda0/do_you_email_out_passwords_i_wrote_this_utility/) which provided some great feedback - most of which has been implemented.